Your Questions About Wuhan Coronavirus, Answered

 Simply put, the Wuhan coronavirus is new, says Lipkin.
 "It's something that hasn't been seen before, and people are afraid of the unknown."

 The CDC says that the risk of contracting the novel coronavirus in the U.S. is low.
-So far, there have been five confirmed cases of the disease in the U.S. So far, the five patients with confirmed cases of the disease have traveled previously to Wuhan.
+So far, there have been five confirmed cases of the disease in the U.S. And all five had traveled previously to Wuhan.

 Meanwhile, the flu virus has been very active in the U.S. over the past few months.
 Already this season, the CDC estimates that more than 15 million people in the U.S. have gotten sick with flu, more than 150,000 Americans have been hospitalized, and more than 8,000 people have died from flu.